Clinics and Services

 If you are concerned about your alcohol consumption or would like advice, please speak to a doctor, practice nurse or health visitor.

 Our specially trained nurses, under the supervision of the doctors, run these clinics at each surgery.
-Patients who have been diagnosed with one or more of the above conditions will be contacted and offered the opportunity to attend the appropriate clinic on an annual basis in your birth month.
+Patients who have been diagnosed with one or more of the above conditions will be contacted and offered the opportunity to attend for a review on an annual basis according to your birth month.

 Cryotherapy Clinics

-These are run by Dr Ganner at Williton Surgery for the management of certain skin conditions, usually those related to chronic sun exposure.
+These are run by Dr Ross Ganner at Williton Surgery, for the management of certain skin conditions, usually those related to chronic sun exposure.
+GPs will be referred to these clinics by a doctor.

 For treatment of warts and verruca's, please see the NHS Health A-Z Section